THe bench soccer game

 Sit, kick, and have a ball!

-Subsoccer is an innovative game that originated from a father’s desire to engage with his daughter while enjoying a soccer match.
+Subsoccer is an innovative game from Finland that originated from a father’s desire to engage with his daughter while enjoying a soccer match.
 The idea came to life during Jarno Saarinen’s family vacation in Spain in 2008.

 While Jarno was engrossed in watching a soccer match on TV, his four-year-old daughter sought his undivided attention.
 Determined to find a solution, Jarno came up with a clever idea to bond with his daughter without missing out on the game.

 Seated on garden chairs, Jarno and his daughter started playing with a small plastic beach ball.
 However, due to the coordination skills of a four-year-old, the ball kept rolling all over the balcony, diverting Jarno’s attention.
 To overcome this, they improvised a makeshift arena using wet towels and sheets, ensuring the ball remained within reach.

 This impromptu setup marked the birth of Subsoccer, a game played with a small soccer ball on artificial turf.
 Two chairs serve as goals at opposing sides of a transparent table top.